abhijeetgupta12/HomyMarket/README.md

 This is an E-Commerce App designed on Android Studio using Java and XML.
 The app deals wth two kinds of databases ---Firebase(Realtime Database) & Mysql database.
 Third Party Libraries like Volley, Picasso etc has been used.
+Elements like Navigation Drawer Bar, Recycler View has been used extinsively.
+The whole app is designed using one Activity and several Fragments

 <p align="middle">
 <img  src="https://firebasestorage.googleapis.com/v0/b/answerit-2b273.appspot.com/o/Screenshot_2020-07-14-12-16-32-659_com.example.abhi.homymarket.png?alt=media&token=57b93ca7-97a7-4e5b-8175-d65dd1e6112b" width="200" height="400" >